Skip to main content

 • graphics

-• “The graphics are genuinely AAA-quality - we're talking proper PCVR visuals that take full advantage of high-end hardware and high-resolution headsets.”
+• “The graphics are genuinely AAA-quality - we're talking proper PCVR visuals that take full advantage of high-end hardware and hi-res headsets.”

-• “The graphical upgrade from Quest is insane; the game also feels a lot harder, the enemies shoot a lot better, act smarter, and take more shots.”
+• “The graphical upgrade from Quest is insane.
+The game also feels a lot harder, the enemies shoot a lot better, act smarter and eat more shots.”

-• “The graphics are terrible, even on ultra settings and on high resolutions.”
+• “The graphics are terrible, even on ultra settings and at high resolutions.”

-• “And the graphics look nothing like the videos shown in the trailer and preview; they are recording that on a NASA PC.”
+• “And the graphics look nothing like the videos shown in the trailer and preview; they are recording that footage on a NASA-level PC.”

 • gameplay

-• “In short, grenades in this game are just an arduous pain in the neck, constantly, not because they're used effectively by the enemy (happens very rarely) but because they just create arbitrary pauses in the gameplay while the player has to step aside and let them do their thing before proceeding.
-If you manage not to notice the cod martyrdom strategies of the guy you just sent packing, have fun waiting for your health to regenerate, hoping you weren't under fire at the time as that would suck.”
+• “In short, grenades in this game are just an arduous pain in the neck, constantly, not because they're used effectively by the enemy (happens very rarely) but because they just create arbitrary pauses in the gameplay while the player has to step aside and let them do their thing before proceeding, and if you manage not to notice the kill martyrdom tactics of the guy you just sent packing, have fun waiting for your health to regen, hope you weren't under fire at the time as that'd suck.”

-• “It's really just a watered-down sequel that ruined so many things that made the first one so awesome.
-While faithful to the story and continuing it, the bugs and other removal of mechanics ruin most of the fun you would have if they were still in it.”
+• “It's really just a watered-down sequel that ruined so many things that made the first one so awesome, while faithful to the story and continuing it, the bugs and other removal of mechanics ruins most of the fun you would have had if they were still in it.”

 • optimization